So you want to be an ally?

 over 30 interviews with experts

 Hear directly from the experts!
 This course includes interviews with scholar-activist experts on systemic racism, anti-racism, implicit bias, white supremacy as a system, taking action for social change, & more.
 These interviews make up an internal podcast created just for you in this course.
 Preview the Breaking Silence course podcast below.

 Hi there.
 I am an experimental social psychologist by training, but my scholarship is mixed-methods and interdisciplinary.
 My faculty development and mentoring path started back in 2006 when I fell in love with this work.
 My teaching and research on white privilege, developing white allies, and anti-racism began in 1998 in my graduate school years.
 More about me and what you will get from me as your course creator can be found on the Why Choose Me page.

-The monthly updates will keep you on your toes, bring you free resources, and sometimes even make you smile.
+The updates will keep you on your toes, bring you free resources, and sometimes even make you smile.